JaneWen23/MyGarden/README.md

     The local repo is the directory named ".git".

-    The satging area is a cache to store the things you added but not commited yet.
+    The satging area (index) is a cache to store the things you added but not commited yet.

     The worksapce is the file directory that has ".git" associated with it.